Apophenia as an apologist for clairvoyance in capital markets.

 3.13.
 Determination of extremum points.

+The dynamics of value in the financial market is an alternation of uptrends and downward trends with the formation of local and global extremum points on the charts.
 From the point of view of the fractal structure of charts, extreme points (points where trends change) are points at which some fractal segments complete their formation and others begin to form.

 3.14.
 Views and types of fractals.